 How Do You Pronounce Ostara?

-Most of us learn and expand our spiritual knowledge by reading books or websites like The Peculiar Brunette.
+Most of us learn and expand our spiritual knowledge by reading books or websites.
 However, this sometimes leads to incorrect pronunciations.

 Ostara is pronounced Ah – star – ah or Oh-star-ah